paragi/timexe/README.md

-# Timexe - Timer and scheduler
+# Timexe - Cron-like Timer and scheduler
-## To be used with node or in a browser
+## Works directly in browser

 ### Features
-* Improved cron-like syntax (Not compatible)
 * Milliseconds resolution
+* Improved cron-like syntax
 * Recalculate long running timers, to improve accuracy
 * No dependencies
-* Written for both node JS and browser inclusion
+* Works both for node JS and browser inclusion
 * Time expressions include ranges, sets, timestamps, weekdays, yeardays and more

-Timexe is based on the setTimeout function.

 ### Precission
 At present it seems to have an accuracy within 2 ms in node and up to 25 ms i most browsers.